helm/charts/stable/mysql/README.md

     [mysqld]
 ```

-## MySQL post startup migration files
+## MySQL initialization files

-The [MySQL](https://hub.docker.com/_/mysql/) image accepts SQL files at the path `/docker-entrypoint-initdb.d`.
+The [MySQL](https://hub.docker.com/_/mysql/) image accepts *.sh, *.sql and *.sql.gz files at the path `/docker-entrypoint-initdb.d`.
+These files are being run exactly once for container initialization and ignored on follwing container restarts.
-If you want to use initialization SQL scripts, you can create initialization files by passing the file contents on the `initializationFiles` attribute.
+If you want to use initialization scripts, you can create initialization files by passing the file contents on the `initializationFiles` attribute.

 ```yaml